maarten-pennings/WordClock/README.md

 The next section is **Time management**.
 Here you type the host name of three NTP servers (`NTP.server.1`, `NTP.server.2`, and `NTP.server.3`).
 Probably the default servers are ok.
-The `Timezone` field defines standard timezone you want (with respect to UTC).
+The `Timezone` field defines the standard timezone you want (with respect to UTC).
 It also defines the daylight saving timezone (DST) and when it starts and stops.
 The syntax of this field is described [here](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html).
-The `Round` field ads seconds to time to do the rounding up.
+The `Round` field adds seconds to time to do the rounding up.
 See details [above](#12-model-5).

 The third section is **Color palette**.
 All fields should have 6 hexadecimal digits (0..9, A..F), with two digits for red, two for green and two for blue.